 The Bachelor of Science with a major in Business, along with one of the offered emphasis areas, equips graduates to enter the business job market and then to participate in Christian leadership to change the world.
-The degree provides breadth in general education and a focus on global business while offering a core of business courses as well as an emphasis in accounting, general management, hospitality, tourism, and resort management, human resource management, and marketing.
+The degree provides breadth in general education and a focus on global business while offering a core of business courses as well as an emphasis in accounting, economics, general management, human resource management, and marketing.
 The major in Business emphasizes the acquisition of foundational skills in and understanding of communication, analysis, critical thinking, information retrieval, and worldview studies, with the goal of preparing students to be Christ-centered in their learning, living, and service.